claudio-silva/grunt-angular-builder/README.md

  4 | Done        | Assets builder.
  5 | Done        | Non-module-based / non-angular-code javascript builder.
  6 | Done        | Source paths export for extended integration with other Grunt tasks.
- 7 | Done        | Plugin-based architecture.
+ 7 | Done        | Middleware-based architecture.
  8 | In progress | Improve compatibility with 3rd-party libraries.
  9 | In progress | Even more documentation and more examples.

+### Show your support

+If you use Angular-Builder, please [star](https://github.com/claudio-silva/grunt-angular-builder) the project on Github to show your support!

 # Documentation